pytek-io/website/tutorial/apps.md

 ### Styling

-You can customize components style by passing a `style` argument.
+You can customize component look and feel by passing a `style` argument.
 Note that you need to use [React camelCased](https://reactjs.org/docs/dom-elements.html) attribute names and not the original html attribute names.

 ```read_module
 demos.hello_world_argument